AsalBarak/advanced_fMRI_course/OnlineResources.md

-LICENSES : which to choose
+LICENSES : to help you which license to choose start [here](https://choosealicense.com/)

-don't apply to data
+Lincenses don't apply to data

 ## BEFORE YOU START: Code and data management (   ???   )